Martlark/flask-request-arg/README.md

 })
 ```

+NOTE: request arguments and JSON body data can be used together on the same request.

 As you can see the `Flask` method code is the same for GET, PUT and POST.
 So you can
 do all three at once.
 Example: